buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 tags: "React,Dynamic Import"
 ---
 <br>

-I have been using [ReactJS](https://reactjs.org/) for a while now.
-As I go on working on the projects, the large size of javascript bundles makes me realize to learn different ways to reduce the issues of large bundle size at least to some extent.
-In this blog post, I am sharing some of the ways that I have learned during my development phases.
+As the app grows larger, the javascript bundle size also starts to grow impacting the performance of the app.
+In this post, I am sharing some of the ways that I have implemented to optimize the app performance.
 <br>

 - [Splitting the chunks with Webpack](#splitting-the-chunks-with-webpack)